anoopsarkar/anoopsarkar.github.io/people.md

 menu: true
 ---

-These are the people I have supervised (as senior supervisor) including graduate and undergraduate students and postdoctoral fellows.

 ## Graduated Students

+A list of graduate students I have supervised (as senior supervisor).

 {% include graduatedstudents.html %}